abhilashkumar002/JavaScript_sample_programs/README.md

 # JavaScript_sample_programs
 Sample programs for beginners to learn JavaScript programming with NodeJs.

-This repository has sample Javascript programs to learn to code in JavaScript language.
+This repository has sample Javascript programs to learn to write common interview programming questions in JavaScript language.
 NodeJs is required to run these programs on the system.
 The list of programs will follow from here and it will grow as we move on.

 1) Write a program to find if a number is a prime number.
 2) Write a program to check if a year is a leap year or not.